 Cover popcorn with a layer of potting soil about 1″ thick.
 Water thoroughly and close the plastic lid.
-This helps to retain moisture until seeds sprout.
+This helps to retain moisture until the popcorn shoots sprout.

 In another couple of days, the popcorn sprouts will be 2-3″ tall and ready to harvest.
 Don’t let them get much taller than that, or they’ll lose their sweetness.